aantnn/aantnn/README.md

 <br>
 It took almost two decades of persistent effort and struggle (sometimes, literally, living on the streets in Russia) to resolve the issue, by writing a bunch of letters (applications) to which I receive identical useless responses.

 I've consistently inquired about obtaining a travel document for stateless persons to return to Latvia.
 Even back then, censorship and restrictions were already emerging—I had a sense of where things were heading.
-Now, YouTube have been "slowed down" (education content, like CppCon ), confirming those concerns (foreign agents, freedom of speech, etc).
+Now, YouTube have been "slowed down" (education content, like CppCon ), confirming those concerns (foreign agents, freedom of speech, etc) .Strangely, many people have relatives who have been living abroad for a long time....

 In 2016, a UNHCR representative stated: "We kindly request your assistance in resolving this matter and supporting the applicant in filing his applications for identity determination and Russian citizenship."
 <details>